- Firm Set Up

 Firm Set Up

-Before you create your first file, there are a number of setup tasks that should first be completed.
+Before you create your first file, several setup tasks should first be completed.
 They don’t take long, and once complete you are ready to start creating, populating, and completing your file.

 Review Firm Roles and Permissions

-Roles and Permissions control which functions you can access, View and edit, permissions are assigned to a role, them roles are assigned to users.
-Determine which of the standard roles that apply to your firm and edit the permissions for those roles.
+Roles and Permissions control which functions you can access, view and edit, permissions are assigned to a role, the roles are assigned to users.
+Determine which of the standard roles apply to your firm and edit the permissions for those roles.
 For detailed instructions on Roles and Permissions, Click Here

 Tips and Tricks: To change permissions for a role, click on the Edit tab within Roles and Permissions.
 If you cannot perform a function in a file, check your Role and Permissions.